Today I’m showing you how to use our mushroom kit to grow your own delicious mushrooms at home

-Details behind growing from our oyster kits
+Details behind growing from our series of oyster mushroom kit options

 Instead of cutting a “V’ shape in the bag, we recommend using an “X” shape.
 Keep in mind that it is okay if you cut into the substrate a little bit.
 The mycelium is so well-colonized and aggressive in spreading that the kit will still work in producing mushrooms.

 The mushrooms will form underneath the plastic and they will end up pushing back the plastic as they go.